kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_navigation.md

 ### Scale

 Maps are drawn to scale, allowing you to determine distances between points.
 A bar on the map indicates the scale.
-Using a ruler, string, or even your finger, you can measure distances.
+Using a ruler, string, or your finger, you can measure distances.

 ![](file:///android_asset/survival_guide/104.webp)